Key takeaways:

 1. Residential plumber

 A residential plumber specializes in residential plumbing systems and helps ensure clients’ homes have running water and working toilets.
-According to the most recent data from ZipRecruiter, the national salary average for residential plumbers is currently $70,920 USD.
+According to the most recent data from ZipRecruiter, the national salary average for residential plumbers is currently $70,920.

 Many homeowners also rely on residential plumbers during kitchen or bathroom remodeling projects.
 Plumbers can provide important repair work or maintenance as needed to complete these projects.